Montana Farm Bureau's Mission

 Montana Farm Bureau Long Range Strategic Plan

 Montana Farm Bureau Federation completed a long range strategic plan during 2019.
 The plan outlines our Mission, Vision, organizational pillars and goals pertaining to those pillars.
-You can view our Strategic Plan by clicking this link.

 The Montana Farm Bureau Federation represents agriculture producers like you as a strong voice in Helena, in Washington, and around the world.
 We’re an independent, non-governmental, voluntary organization.
 That means we’re non-partisan, non-sectarian and “non-secret” in everything we do.
 We’re the state’s largest agriculture association—and a tireless advocate for Montana agriculture.